KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-9-tryhackme-blue-ctf-writeup.md

 _Exploit - An exploit module executes a sequence of commands to target a specific vulnerability found in a system or application.
 An exploit module takes advantage of a vulnerability to provide access to the target system.
 Exploit modules include buffer overflow, code injection, and web application exploit._

-Now we will `use exploit/windows/smb/ms17_010_eternalblue.Just` like the previous auxiliary module, set RHOSTS as our target machine and run it.
+Now we will `use exploit/windows/smb/ms17_010_eternalblue`.
+Jlike the previous auxiliary module, set RHOSTS as our target machine and run it.
 ![Window Shadow](/assets/img/posts/tryhackme-blue-ctf-writeup/blue6.jpg){: .shadow .normal}
 <br>
 ![Window Shadow](/assets/img/posts/tryhackme-blue-ctf-writeup/blue7.jpg){: .shadow .normal}